-CSV files import strategies and format with Devolutions Hub Importer
+Strategies and formats for importing CSV files with Devolutions Hub Importer

-In the CSV file, the Host and the Name fields are mandatory.
-If no template is specified, the RDP type will be used as a fallback type.
+• The Host and Name fields are mandatory in the CSV file.
+If no specific template is designated, the RDP (Remote Desktop Protocol) type will be automatically applied as the default.

 Option Description